NivixX/NDatabase/readme.md

 * **Full async**: in the second example, we retrieve the data of a player who just connected to the server asynchronously and consume this data in the same async thread, because we don't necessarily have to do bukkit operation but just cache some informations, so all this can be done of the main thread.
 Keep in mind that you should use concurrent collections to avoid getting `ConcurrentModificationException`

-## Installation & QuickStart usage
+## Installation QuickStart usage
 ### Run the NDatabase plugin (Bukkit / Spigot)
 1. Put the NDatabase plugin in your `/plugins` folder.
-You can build the jar yourself or download the latest release HERE
+You can build the jar yourself or download the latest release [HERE](https://github.com/NivixX/NDatabase/releases)
 2. (Optional) start your server and edit your `/plugins/NDatabase/config.yml` as your needs and what database your are using.
 By default, the configuration is set to a `IN_MEMORY` implementation, so this is very useful if you want to develop your plugin without deploying a database.
 <details>
   <summary>Show config file</summary>